 Due to our small staff, we are unable to offer guided tours outside of our Jr. Homestead Days field trip event.
-Please reach out to firstname.lastname@example.org with additional questions, or consider one of our many outreach programs where we come to your school.
+Please reach out to Jesse Gagnon with additional questions.

-Registration will open on Tuesday, January 10, 2023 via the registration form below.
+Registration will open on Tuesday, January 9, 2024, with this field trip registration form.

 This event does sell out.
 Registration requests are handled in the order they are received.
-Registrations are not confirmed until a deposit is received.
-Please utilize our 2023 Teacher Planning Packet to help plan your visit.
+Registrations are not confirmed until GHM&P receives a deposit.
+Please utilize our 2024 Teacher Planning Packet to help plan your visit.